pierky/dockerfiles/bird/README.md

 It has been created to run live tests for the ARouteServer project: https://github.com/pierky/arouteserver

+# Tag `2.14`

+This image is based on the 2.14 version of [BIRD](https://github.com/BIRD/bird/).

+It has been created to run live tests for the ARouteServer project: https://github.com/pierky/arouteserver

 # Tag `3.0-alpha0`

 This image is based on the [3.0-alpha0](https://www.mail-archive.com/bird-users@network.cz/msg06620.html) version of [BIRD](https://github.com/BIRD/bird/).